Transforming Education, Transforming Lives

 Initial Teacher Education

-This programme equips students with the principles, curriculum knowledge and pedagogical understanding with which to begin their teaching careers as competent professionals.
+The Professional Master of Education (Primary Teaching) (PMEP) programme equips students with the principles, curriculum knowledge and pedagogical understanding with which to begin their teaching careers as competent and committed professionals.
 The programme is responsive to the changing contexts of primary education, offering student teachers opportunities to engage critically with the interface between society and education.

-The PME programme in DCU provides graduates with the knowledge and skills required for twenty-first century classrooms.
+The PME programme in DCU provides graduates with the knowledge and skills required for twenty first century classrooms.
 The programme prepares teachers to respond to current curricular developments at second level and promotes teacher autonomy and collegiality in the design, delivery and assessment of curriculum.
 A wide range of teaching strategies and methodologies are used to encourage an equitable, student-centred and creative approach to teaching and learning.

 Certificate and Diploma